 DOJ Diversity and Inclusion Committee meets monthly to identify ways DOJ can continue to meet the committee's mission to promote diversity awareness at all levels.
-The committee consists of employees across DOJ's Divisions.
+The committee consists of employees across DOJ's Divisions and regularly conducts trainings and awareness activities within the agency.